DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ![Preset Features Window](screenshots/preset_features_window.png "Preset Features Window")

-Features are categorizaed into lists of Point, Line, or Area features.
-Click on any itsm from the list to add it to the main map.
+Features are categorized into lists of Point, Line, or Area features.
+Click on any item from the list to add it to the main map.
 Note that any other features will be removed.

 ![NAFO Divisions](screenshots/NAFO_areas.png "NAFO Divisions")